WalletWasabi/WasabiDoc/docs/using-wasabi/AddressReuse.md

 The idea of coordinator address reuse is transparency.
 We could give up transparency here to confuse less sophisticated observers by creating a new coordinator address for every CoinJoin.
 It’s a different tradeoff, not an improvement.
+The current coordinator address is `bc1qs604c7jv6amk4cxqlnvuxv26hv3e48cds4m0ew`, and the new one is `bc1qa24tsgchvuxsaccp8vrnkfd85hrcpafg20kmjw`.

 ## 3. Dusting